 If these quick fixes do not solve your issue, it is best to bring your hearing aids to a professional for repair or replacement.

 Clean hearing aid microphone

 Change custom mold wax filter

 Change RIC wax filter

 How Much Do Hearing Aid Repairs Cost?

-If you bought your hearing system from Denver Audiology and it is still under warranty, your repair costs will likely be minimal — if there’s a charge at all.
-Hearing aids that are no longer under warranty or that were purchased elsewhere may cost more to fix.
-Cracked shells on custom-molded devices can be expensive, but in some cases these cracks can be repaired.
+If the hearing aid was purchased from Denver Audiology and is still under warranty, the repair costs may be negligible, or there may be no charge at all.
+However, hearing aids that were not purchased from Denver Audiology or that are no longer under warranty may require a higher repair cost.
+For custom-molded devices with cracked shells, the cost may be substantial, but in some instances, these cracks can be fixed.